As used in this chapter:

 (2) In the case of a member of a county board appointed by, or to be appointed by, a senior probate judge, the senior probate judge.

-(1) Job training resulting in the attainment of competitive work, supported work in a typical work environment, or self-employment;
+(1) Job training resulting in the attainment of community employment, supported work in a typical work environment, or self-employment;

 "Developmental disability" means a severe, chronic disability that is characterized by all of the following: